paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

 William J. Clinton.

 #### Extension of Term of Governmental Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation
 Term of Governmental Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation extended until Sept.
-30, 2021, by Ex.
+30, 2025, by Ex.
 Ord.
+No. 14109, Sept.
+29, 2023, 88 F.R.
+68447, set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

+Previous extensions of term of Governmental Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation were contained in the following prior Executive Orders:

+Ex.
+Ord.
+No. 14048, Sept.
+30, 2021, 86 F.R.
+55465, extended term until Sept.
+30, 2023.

+Ex.
+Ord.
 No. 13889, Sept.
 27, 2019, 84 F.R.
-52743, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Previous extensions of term of Governmental Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation were contained in the following prior Executive Orders:
+52743, extended term until Sept.
+30, 2021.

 Ex.
 Ord.
 No. 13811, Sept.
 29, 2017, 82 F.R.
 46363, extended term until Sept.
 30, 2019.

 Ex.
 Ord.
 No. 13708, Sept.
 30, 2015, 80 F.R.
 60271, extended term until Sept.
 30, 2017.

 #### Extension of Term of National Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation
 Term of National Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation extended until Sept.
-30, 2021, by Ex.
+30, 2025, by Ex.
 Ord.
+No. 14109, Sept.
+29, 2023, 88 F.R.
+68447, set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

+Previous extensions of term of National Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation were contained in the following prior Executive Orders:

+Ex.
+Ord.
+No. 14048, Sept.
+30, 2021, 86 F.R.
+55465, extended term until Sept.
+30, 2023.

+Ex.
+Ord.
 No. 13889, Sept.
 27, 2019, 84 F.R.
-52743, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Previous extensions of term of National Advisory Committee to the United States Representative to the North American Commission for Environmental Cooperation were contained in the following prior Executive Orders:
+52743, extended term until Sept.
+30, 2021.

 Ex.
 Ord.
 No. 13811, Sept.
 29, 2017, 82 F.R.
 46363, extended term until Sept.
 30, 2019.